Robust Lagrangian and Adversarial Policy Gradient for Robust Constrained Markov Decision Processes: Results

-Algorithms included in the validation are the following: \begin{itemize} \item \textbf{Adversarial RCPG}: the Adversarial RCPG algorithm implementing the Lagrangian adversary as described in Algorithm~\ref{alg: Adversarial RCPG} and supported by Theorem~\ref{th: policy grad} and Theorem~\ref{th: adversarial grad}. \item \textbf{RCPG (Robust Lagrangian)} uses the worst-case dynamics as shown in Section~\ref{sec: Lagrangian RCPG} to formulate the worst-case dynamics as the model that minimises the Lagrangian, as supported by Theorem~\ref{th: policy grad}. \item \textbf{RCPG (Robust value)} formulates the worst-case dynamics as the model that minimises the value; this is the approach that is taken in the experiments of Russel et al. (2020) \cite{Russel2020}. \item \textbf{RCPG (Robust constraint)} formulates the worst-case dynamics as the model that maximises the constraint-cost; this approach was suggested by Russel et al. (2020) as an alternative and was also proposed for safe exploration \cite{Bossens2022}. \item \textbf{CPG}: to assess the importance of robustness, the experiments include an ablation condition which uses the nominal transition dynamics instead of the worst-case transition dynamics. \item \textbf{PG}: to assess the importance of constraints, the experiments include a further ablation condition which does not enforce any constraints.
-This corresponds to REINFORCE \cite{Sutton2017}, a basic policy gradient algorithm.
-As with CPG, PG uses the nominal transition dynamics only. \end{itemize} To demonstrate a range of applications of the techniques introduced in this paper, experiments include an inventory management domain and two safe navigation tasks.
-As a quick overview of the test results, it can be observed from Table~\ref{tab: Rpenalised} that the Adversarial RCPG is always among the top two performing algorithms on the penalised return, a performance metric for CMDPs.
-As expected, PG does not perform well on the metric as it does not optimise any constraints.
+The algorithms evaluated are the following: 1) the \textbf{Adversarial RCPG} algorithm implementing the Lagrangian adversary as described in Algorithm~\ref{alg: Adversarial RCPG} and supported by Theorem~\ref{th: policy grad}--\ref{th: adversarial grad}; 2) \textbf{RCPG (Robust Lagrangian)}, the variant of RCPG formulated in Section~\ref{sec: Lagrangian RCPG} to formulate the worst-case dynamics as the model that minimises the Lagrangian, as supported by Theorem~\ref{th: policy grad}, which can be seen as an ablation that removes the adversary but keeps the Lagrangian objective; 3) \textbf{RCPG (Robust value)} \cite{Russel2021}, which formulates robustness in terms of the dynamics with worst-case value; 4) \textbf{RCPG (Robust constraint)}, which formulates robustness in terms of the dynamics with worst-case constraint-cost \cite{Russel2021,Bossens2022}; 5) \textbf{CPG}, which uses the nominal transition dynamics instead of the worst-case transition dynamics, as an ablation without robustness; and 6) \textbf{PG}, a further ablation condition with no constraints, which corresponds to REINFORCE \cite{Sutton2017}.

+To demonstrate a range of applications, experiments include an inventory management domain and two safe navigation tasks, each with a variety of test cases.
+As a quick overview of the test results, Tab.~\ref{tab: Rpenalised} shows that the Adversarial RCPG is always among the top two performing algorithms on the penalised return, a performance metric for CMDPs.
+The reader may also refer to Appendix C, D, and E of the supplementary information for additional details and figures of the experiments.
+The source code used for the experiments is available at \url{https://github.com/bossdm/RCMDP}.